 - 1.1.
 All participants agreed that robust science is essential to underpin well informed and evidence-based management decisions.
-The need to ensure the Channel scallop stocks are sustainably managed was therefore a prevalent discussion point during the workshop. - 1.2.
+While the Channel scallops stocks were perceived to be in relatively good biological condition, the need to ensure they are sustainably managed was a prevalent discussion point. - 1.2.
 The importance of adequate funding was highlighted as critical in ensuring robust science to support the health of the stock.
 The wider issue of funding for research and scientific assessments on non-TAC species, particularly for shellfish, was also raised. - 1.3.
 More resources must be devoted to scientific research programmes under both EU (HORIZON 2020, LIFE, LOT1) and national (EMFF) programmes.
 It was noted that in France the industry contributes and provides financial support to scientific assessments which is viewed as a positive and proactive approach from which lessons could be derived. - 1.4.
 The newly created ICES Working Group on scallops was also welcomed.
 It was thought that this group should contribute to the improvement of stock assessments as well as assist in identifying data and science needs in the Channel.
 This approach would help fill current gaps in data but would also help provide a supportive scientific framework for assessing the health of Channel scallops. - 1.5.
 The importance of using fishing vessels as potential research platforms was acknowledged by the group.
 This innovative approach to data collection could provide several types of real time data relevant for scientific analysis (e.g. VMS, e-logbook, sensors for measuring water temperature and salinity, seabed mapping, etc.). - 1.6.
 Other considerations on science were discussed, such as how to take forward any spatial management through a pragmatic and rational approach as well as how to ensure water quality and deal with fito-sanitary issues to maximise the health of the stock.
 It was felt that these issues need priority action in the short term.